cdowdy/sharp-er-image/README.md

 Converting Images:
 ------------------
-You can convert any valid Sharp input image - JPEG, PNG, WebP, TIFF, GIF and SVG -  to any web safe Sharp supported image ie. to PNG, JPEG, Webp images
+You can convert any valid Sharp input image - JPEG, PNG, WebP, TIFF, GIF and SVG -  to any web safe Sharp supported image.
+Meaning you can convert an input image to PNG, JPEG, or Webp image.

 Conversion config:
 You'll need to supply, at minimum,  a "format" option.
 This determines what image format you'll convert your input image to.